 Below is some general guidance to assist you in your application to join either Surrey Police or Sussex Police.
 Each job advert will contain detailed information on the application process so please read this carefully.

-You can find further information on both Force's websites by clicking the links above 'Careers in Surrey' and 'Careers in Sussex'.
+You can find further information on both Force's websites by clicking the links at the top of the page 'Careers in Surrey' and 'Careers in Sussex'.

-Surrey Police and Sussex Police do not accept CVs - we ask that you follow the application process detailed for each vacancy.
+Surrey Police and Sussex Police ask that you follow the application process detailed for each vacancy.

 We recommend preparing all the information that you'll need for your application in advance, including details of your academic achievements and employment history.
 Information on your CV or LinkedIn profile is likely to be useful for your application.

 The information you provide will be treated in confidence and will be all that is used when shortlisting candidates.